rbind/robjhyndman.com/drafts/2018-04-forecasting-competitions.md

 ### Kaggle time series competitions

 Few [Kaggle competitions](https://www.kaggle.com/competitions) have involved time series forecasting; mostly they are about cross-sectional prediction or classification.
-However, there have been some notable exceptions:
+However, there have been some notable exceptions.

- * George Athanasopoulos and I organized a [Tourism](https://www.kaggle.com/c/tourism1) forecasting competition in 2010.
+ * George Athanasopoulos and I organized a [Tourism forecasting](https://www.kaggle.com/c/tourism1) competition in 2010.
 There was a follow-up [part 2](https://www.kaggle.com/c/tourism2) later in the same year.
 The best methods were described in [papers published by the IJF](https://www.sciencedirect.com/journal/international-journal-of-forecasting/vol/27/issue/3) in 2011.
 Coincidentally, both the winners were from my own home city, Melbourne!
 One of them (Jeremy Howard) went on to become President and Chief Scientist at Kaggle for a few years, and is now running [fast.ai](http://www.fast.ai).
 Another (Phil Brierley) is better known for winning the [Kaggle heritage health prize](http://blog.kaggle.com/2013/06/03/powerdot-awarded-500000-and-announcing-heritage-health-prize-2-0/) and for running my local [Data Science Meetup](https://www.meetup.com/en-AU/Data-Science-Melbourne/).

  * Recently, Oren Anava and Vitaly Kuznetsov organized a [Web traffic](https://www.kaggle.com/c/web-traffic-time-series-forecasting) competition.
 Here the task was to forecast future web traffic for approximately 145,000 Wikipedia articles.
 A paper describing the best methods is currently in progress.

 One of the great benefits of the Kaggle platform (and others like it) is that it provides a leaderboard and allows multiple submissions.
 This has been found to lead to much better results as teams compete against each other over the duration of the competition.
 George Athanasopoulos and I discussed this important feature in a [2011 IJF paper](/publications/kaggle/).

+### Neural network competitions

 ## Future competitions?

 The M4 competition is certainly not the end of time series competitions!
 There are many features of time series forecasting that have not been studied under competition conditions.

+## R packages

+The data from many of these competitions are available as R packages.

+ * [Mcomp](http://pkg.robjhyndman.com/Mcomp/): Data from the M-competition and M3-competition.
+ * [M4comp2018](https://github.com/carlanetto/M4comp2018): Data from the M4-competition.
+ * [Tcomp](https://cran.r-project.org/package=Tcomp): Data from the Kaggle tourism competition.
+ * [tscompdata](https://github.com/robjhyndman/tscompdata): Data from the NN3 and NN5 competitions.